 Victoza has been studied in many clinical trials for its effectiveness in treating type 2 diabetes.

-Another meta-study from 2020 examined whether Victoza could be a beneficial adjunctive treatment to insulin in patients with type 1 diabetes.
+A 2020 meta-study examined whether Victoza could be a beneficial adjunctive treatment to insulin in patients with type 1 diabetes.
 This means that both medications were used concurrently.

 After analyzing data from over 2,400 patients, the study authors found that patients using Victoza and insulin experienced reduced blood sugar levels compared to patients using insulin alone.
 Those taking Victoza also required less daily insulin.